2013 Handbook of Accreditation (Revised 2021)

 The Institutional Review Process (IRP) described below applies to institutions that are seeking reaffirmation of accreditation.
 Other models apply for institutions seeking eligibility or initial accreditation.
 At the Commission’s discretion, institutions may be directed to follow a process that differs from the one described in this Handbook, and those institutions will be guided by other documents describing those reviews.

-All institutions need to demonstrate that they are in substantial compliance with the Standards and with those federal regulations that the Commission is required to oversee the implementation of.
+All institutions need to demonstrate they are in compliance with the Standards and with those federal regulations that the Commission is required to implement.
 Within this context, the goal of the process is the improvement of student learning, student success, and institutional effectiveness.

 Institutions can typically expect to spend two to three years pursuing reaffirmation of WSCUC accreditation.
-Briefly stated, the IRP involves an Offsite Review by an review team, and an Accreditation Visit to the institution by the same team.
-These steps are followed by a Commission decision on an institution’s reaffirmation of accreditation.
+Briefly stated, the IRP involves an Offsite Review by a peer review team, and an Accreditation Visit to the institution by the same team.
+These steps are followed by a Commission decision on an institution’s length of time for reaffirmation of accreditation, which can be six, eight, or ten years.
 A description of the review process follows.

 Overview of the Institutional Review Process